Our Ph.D. Students

 bring to the U.S college athletic system.
 Su teaches SPTE 201 - Introduction to Sport Management and SPTE 310 - Collegiate Athletics.

-From Honolulu, Hawaii, Katherine Reifurth received her B.S. in Pyschology from Northwestern
+From Honolulu, Hawaii, Katherine Reifurth received her B.S. in Psychology from Northwestern

 University and her M.S. in Kinesiology from the University of Texas Austin.
 Her research